Lombax99/nebulaSecurityDomains/Doc/Nebula security domains.md

 ##### Does a host need the lighthouse?
 *Lighthouses allow Nebula nodes to discover the routable IP addresses of other nodes (i.e. to locate each other.)
 If the Nebula nodes can't connect to a shared Lighthouse, the only other way they might know where to look is if you define a [static_host_map](https://nebula.defined.net/docs/config/static-host-map/) entry for each other.*
 Even if in very particular cases that could be remotely possible it's not a good practice and i don't think it should be implemented, it's better to add a local lighthouse if necessary.
-### Progettazione
-##### Security domain
-We implements a security domain as a specific kind of nebula group with defined rules that block any connections from host not part of the same group.